8 July 2016

 That is, the Bilby traverses a geological feature hundreds of thousands of years old, under the ground and beyond the recorded existence of Aboriginal People in Australia; beyond any possible existence in Aboriginal memory.

 This is where this storyline or songline overlaps with Western science – it is one story told using different narratives based on different ways of making sense of the world.
 Traditional stories, songs, dances, names, and songlines contain knowledge of a spiritual and personal nature linking people, places, plants and animals in the present with a fluid time.
-Traditional knowledge systems are detailed, complex and critically important, not only for cultural reasons but also for what Western science knows as conservation.
+Traditional Knowledge systems are detailed, complex and critically important, not only for cultural reasons but also for what Western science knows as conservation.

-The places Nyarlku traversed in this songline are now important places for the endangered bilby.
+The places Nyarlku traversed in this songline are now important places for the Endangered bilby.
 In the desert around Mulan where Bessie recorded this story and on Roebuck Plains, behind the pearl leases of Roebuck Bay, small populations of the bilby still occur, as they do on other country this songline traverses - Walmajarri, Ngurrara, Mangala and Karajarri.

 Recently, WWF staff attended the Ninu (Bilby) Festival in the Gibson Desert at Kiwirrkurra, one of Australia’s most remote communities.
 Organised by the Indigenous Desert Alliance, the event asked people to come together to share knowledge about this culturally important, threatened and iconic marsupial.